CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

 - `setPosition`/`setSize` overwrite both axes/dimensions at once.
   `setPosition` leaves velocity intact, so a moving Entity keeps moving from its new position on the next `update()`; use it to place, teleport, or reset.
-No setter moves the Entity — position changes only in `update()`.
+No setter moves the Entity, position changes only in `update()`.
-- `setVelocityX`/`setVelocityY` change one axis without disturbing the other — used, for example, when `Collision::resolve` zeroes velocity on only the axis it pushed along.
+- `setVelocityX`/`setVelocityY` change one axis without disturbing the other, used for example, when `Collision::resolve` zeroes velocity on only the axis it pushed along.
 - `getBounds()` returns a fresh `Rect{x_, y_, width_, height_}` **by value**,
   computed on every call rather than cached.
 It always reflects current